About the awards

 - Promote the adoption of excellent business and management practices to enable the development and growth of a culture of continual improvement, innovation, reform and change.

-In 2018 the Premier’s Awards has twelve categories to showcase achievements and progress towards the NSW Premier’s priorities.
+In 2019 the Premier’s Awards has five categories to showcase achievements and progress towards the NSW Premier’s priorities.

 The Anthea Kerr Award